celestiaorg/ethereum-zk-consensus-client/README.md

 ## Motivation and Context
 In order for Celestia to become a hub for connecting all sorts of different chains, we must ensure the availability of trusted state roots.
-Each consensus model may require its own implementation of a consensus client, but it will practically always be a transition from previous_trusted_state to new_trusted_state.
+Each consensus model may require its own implementation of a consensus client, but it will practically always be a transition from `previous_trusted_state` to `new_trusted_state`.
 The `Verifier` module that was added to `celestia-app` for this POC allows anyone to deploy an on-chain verifier for SP1 Groth16 State Transition proofs, enabling Celestia to serve trusted roots for all kinds of different chains (Solana, Ethereum, L2s, ...).